kschiffhauer/docker_projects/python/README.md

-INSERTED! is the README.md for python (2.7).
+is the README.md for python (2.7).

 Adding this comment to test git.